bartczernicki/Statistics-ThompsonSampling/README.md

 # Statistics-ThompsonSampling
-Statistics demo of Thompson Sampling
+Statistics demo of Thompson Sampling using .NET Core 3.0